MrWolfZ/Conqueror/recipes/cqs/advanced/exposing-via-http/README.md

 +        .AddSwaggerGen(c => c.DocInclusionPredicate((_, _) => true));
 ```

 The defaults and customization options shown above are designed to suit the most common use cases and allow exposing commands and queries via HTTP with minimal boilerplate code.
 However, if the customization options are not sufficient for you, you can create your own controllers.
 This provides you with all the control you need.
 However, you need to execute the command or query with a special helper class, which takes care of some internal aspects of **Conqueror.CQS**.
 Let's take a look at how this works by creating a custom controller for our command.
 We want the command to return status code `201` instead of `200` on success (this does not fit the intention of `201`, but serves as a good demonstration for how to build custom controllers).
-Create a new file called `IncrementCounterByCommandController.cs`:
+Create a new file called `IncrementCounterCommandController.cs`:

 ```cs
 using Conqueror.CQS.Transport.Http.Server.AspNetCore;